Monday, February 22, 2010

 1992

-A game of two halves here, with the performances really separating the songs into distinct camps.
+A game of two halves, with the performances really separating the songs into distinct camps.

 01 Spain

 B: The lyrics are clichéd, but for a recognisable reason.
-I wonder if ‘music’ is a euphemism for something else in the line “Todo esto es la música que llevo tan dentro de mí”.
+‘Music’ could be a euphemism for something else entirely in the line “Todo esto es la música que llevo tan dentro de mí”.

-A: There’s something about Serafin Zubiri’s voice that lifts his entries above the mediocre they may otherwise have been labelled.
-The bridge is the best bit of the song, and the key change.
+A: Serafin’s voice manages to lift his entries above the mediocre they may otherwise be labelled.
+The bridge in this one is the best bit of the song, followed by the key change.
 The late introduction of the (Spanish) guitar is a nice touch.

-V: Blind or not, there’s still no excuse for that kind of quiff.
-Oddly lifeless performance for a song that’s meant to be such a paean.
+V: An oddly lifeless performance for a song that’s meant to be such a paean.

 02 Belgium

-B: Façades were a running theme in 1992 then.
-The lyrics are interesting but nerdy – as if the entire younger generation of Europe wanted to put the brakes on progress.
+B: I see façades were a recurring theme in 1992.
+These lyrics are interesting but nerdy – as if the entire younger generation of Europe wanted to put the brakes on progress.

-A: My goodness, there’s so much about this to dislike.
-Let’s summarise it as: horrible synthesised everything, and Morgane’s irritating voice.
+A: Christ, there’s so much about this to dislike.
+Let’s start with the horrible synthesised everything and Morgane’s irritating voice.

-V: Oh look, we get a close-up on the violins.
+V: Oh look, a close-up on the violins.
 11 points was generous.
 Next.

 03 Israel